COLORADO RANCHES FOR SALE

 110 acres of prime mountain land, Elk Tooth Ranch offers numerous possibilities.
 The property has an incredible custom home with detached garage and loft.
 The property is situated at 7,600 ft in elevation bodering national forest and is unique in that it has good flat usable land that can be used for horses, additional outbuildings, or even a lodge.
 The Little Saint Charles Creek flows through part of the property providing the tranquil sounds of a mountain stream.
 This property has potential to be used as a mountain recreational retreat, second home, horse property and more.

-Murphy Larsen RanchVIEW DETAILS
+Sidney Peak RanchVIEW DETAILS